Manslaughter (album): Critical response

-The album received generally positive reviews, and received a score of 72/100 from Metacritic, based on six reviews.

 Gregory Heaney of AllMusic gave the album three out of five stars, saying "At this stage, Body Count haven't changed much, and really aren't likely to, which means that if you were on board with their earlier work, then Manslaughter has even more rap-influenced metal to fuel your rage.
 However, if you weren't sold on these guys in the first place, this album isn't likely to change your mind."
 While Craig Hogan of All About The Rock said "This is quite possibly the best album BC have ever released."
 Phil Freeman of Alternative Press gave the album four out of five stars, saying "Manslaughter is a ferocious, heavy record that proves once again that Ice-T and company are undeniable metal contenders, far more than a pop-cultural footnote."
 Jon Hadusek of Consequence of Sound gave the album a B−, saying "Lyrically and musically, Manslaughter is easily Body Count's most inspired work since their self-titled debut, because it sounds like a reconciliation of all the misconceptions the band had to deal with in the past.
 It's a statement of intent this time: They want to be heard, no matter who gets offended or pissed off.
 If you can't take it, don't listen.
 If you can, then stop talking shit and enjoy the ride."